unglud/laravel-image/README.md

 'Unglued\LavaImage\LavaImageServiceProvider',
 ```

-Run php artisan vendor:publish to publish this package configuration.
-Afterwards you can edit the file `config/lavaimage.php`.
+Run `php artisan vendor:publish` to publish this package configuration.
+Afterward, you can edit the file `config/lavaimage.php`.

 ## Saving Image